Jane MeredithDirector; Academy, Open and Adult Divisions

 Katie is an experienced dance instructor with an extensive history of working in the performing arts industry.
 She has a BFA in Theatre with a concentration in Dance Performance from Northern Illinois University.
 Read more.

 She has lived and worked in Chicago as a teaching artist for the past twelve years with her her dance teaching beginning at the early age of 17 with the Rockford Dance Company.
 She has worked in CPS schools developing their musical theatre programs, setting choreography for middle and high school students and teaching the fanciest jazz squares around!
 She also performs and dances joyously with Synapse Arts; and, when not focused on the dance world, Katie enjoys long walks on the beach, listening to good music, and hunting for vintage treasures.
 Katie is happy to be joining the faculty at Chicago Dance Academy!

 Jacob FrazierRocket Boys, Academy and Adult Divisions

 In 2014 Jacob attended the Indigenous Dance Residency at the Banff Centre.
 After attending the residency Jacob returned to Banff as a company member with Red Sky in which he performed as a dancer and choreographer in multiple showcases in Banff and Vancouver Canada.
-Jacob cannot wait to begin his first season with Giordano Dance Chicago as a Junior Performing Associate!
-Love, light, and gratitude.
+He joined Giordano Second company in 2016 and was promoted to the main company in 2017.

 Amy JesionowskiPrimary Division